Porter County, IN

 Poverty & Diversity

-9.22% of the population for whom poverty status is determined in Porter County, IN (15.7k out of 170k people) live below the poverty line, a number that is lower than the national average of 12.4%.
-The largest demographic living in poverty are Females 25 - 34, followed by Females 55 - 64 and then Females 18 - 24.
+9.22% of the population for whom poverty status is determined in Porter County, IN (15.7k out of 170k people) live below the poverty line, a number that is approximately the same as the national average of N/A%.
+The largest demographic living in poverty are N/A N/A, followed by N/A N/A and then N/A N/A.

-The most common racial or ethnic group living below the poverty line in Porter County, IN is false, followed by false and false.
+The most common racial or ethnic group living below the poverty line in Porter County, IN is White, followed by Hispanic and Two Or More.

 The Census Bureau uses a set of money income thresholds that vary by family size and composition to determine who classifies as impoverished.
 If a family's total income is less than the family's threshold than that family and every individual in it is considered to be living in poverty.